 The 11th character tells you what plant this vehicle was assembled in.
 Every manufacturer has its own set of plant codes specific to them.

-Characters 12 to 17 are the vehicle’s serial number and denotes the production line number.
-Every car receives a unique sequence number and is determined by each manufacturer.
+Characters 12 to 17 are the vehicle’s serial number and denote the production line number.
+Every car receives a unique sequence number which is determined by each manufacturer.